 If working with remote hires forces you to become more intentional, thoughtful, and systematized, that's only going to make your entire team better.

 Want to learn more?
 Here's some great further reading on best practices for hiring remotely:

 Managing your remote employees:

 - The unfortunate truth is that you may need to do layoffs remotely.
 Learn how to do it right, unlike some of the big companies in the news: How to Do Layoffs (Even If You Have to Do them Remotely)

 Common pitfalls and mistakes to avoid:

 - Managing remotely is different from managing when you're in an office together.
 These are the most common mistakes we've found: 5 Common Mistakes Managers Make with Remote Workers

-- Partially remote is a lot different from fully remote or distributed teams, with challenges.
-Here are The 5 Major Pitfalls of Managing a Partially Remote Team
+- Partially remote (aka - hybrid teams) is a lot different from fully remote or distributed teams.
+Here are The 5 Major Pitfalls of Managing a Partially Remote Team you need to avoid.

 Being a great leader and manager to your remote employees:

 - Building rapport with remote team members is harder than when you're face to face.
 Here's what to do about it: How to Build Rapport with Your Remote Team Members

 - Ask these questions to better manage your remote employees: 31 Questions to Ask Remote Employees to Better Support Them

 - Want to nail the fundamentals of managing remote team members?
 Read our most popular post on the subject: 11 Essential Tips for Managing Remote Employees

 - And in response to our tips on remote work, Hacker News has some interesting comments and suggestions here.